 Another benefit of taking maple syrup is getting to enjoy its taste.
-Namely, maple syrup is sweeter than sugar, which means you don’t need to use as much of it.
+Namely, maple syrup is sweeter than refined sugar, which means you don’t need to use as much of it.
 As such, it might even lead to weight loss.

 Many athletes consume pure maple syrup before a workout.
-The syrup’s ingredients, like zinc and manganese, play a crucial role in muscle recovery.
+That’s because the syrup’s ingredients, like zinc and manganese, play a crucial role in muscle recovery.
 Plus, consuming maple syrup before exercising can protect the cells from oxidative damage.

 Health Benefits of Maple Syrup vs. Honey

-Raw honey offers numerous health benefits, and like maple syrup, it has been used as a remedy for centuries.
+Raw honey alleviates many health conditions, and like maple syrup, it has been used as a remedy for centuries.
 It has antibacterial and antifungal properties and can reduce infections, thus boosting the immune system.
-Additionally, honey is also a good source of antioxidants.
+Additionally, honey is also a good source of beneficial antioxidants.

 However, one tablespoon contains 17 grams of sugar and 64 calories.
 In contrast, the same amount of maple syrup contains only 12.1 g of sugar and 52 calories.
 Therefore, maple syrup could be a slightly better option than honey.